 So, after the most pleasant puddle jump flight either of us have ever experienced, we landed in Hungary.
 Again, not much planning had been done up to this point, but shout out to P.A. and my other friends who have been to Budapest for their suggestions and ideas.
 The first night, after we got off the plane, we just sat in the hotel and laid our strategy.
 That is, after sampling the signature dish of Hungary, chicken paprikash.
 Believe me, if you like sour cream or paprika, Hungary is the place for you.
 Shout out to the Budapest City Break for creating a tourist map with splendid routes for self-guided walking tours of the city's sites - you da real MVP of this trip.

-Our well-used tourist map
+Our well-used tourist map |

 (Interesting fact about the Chain Bridge: According to legend, the architect who designed it proclaimed that if someone found a flaw with it, he would commit suicide.
 And of course, an intern - or whatever the 19th century equivalent of an architectural intern was - piped up and pointed out that the lions have no tongues.
 The architect didn't commit suicide...although he did die not long after.
 Also...apparently the lions do have tongues.)

-After crossing the bridge, we found the gorgeous Parliament building and its lovely gardens, and were introduced to the word lapidarium - "place where stone monuments and fragments of archaeological interest are exhibited."
+After crossing the bridge, we found the gorgeous Parliament building and its lovely gardens, and were introduced to the word lapidarium - "a place where stone monuments and fragments of archaeological interest are exhibited."
 It's actually way more interesting than it sounds, and some of the history was actually quite engrossing.
 Well, for me, at least.
 Reptar deigned not to spend quite as much time examining the pieces.

 Later we would walk Vaci Street and its many boutiques, merchants, and all other matter of shopping.
 As you can imagine, there aren't a whole lot of Indians in Budapest at any given time, so Reptar and I got a few stares here and there, but more importantly, we were magnets for restaurateurs and store employees looking to sell their wares.
 One girl walked up and immediately asked, "India?"
 We simply nodded, unsure of what else to say.